-Network by no mean new to biologists [5].
+Networks are by no mean new to biologists [5].
 Metabolic pathways have been studied for decades.
-But more recently, as a result of the advancements of high-throughput techniques, simple pathways expanded to intertwined wiring diagrams.
+But more recently, as a result of the advancements of high-throughput techniques, simple pathways have been expanded to intertwined wiring diagrams.
 While many of us have been astonished by the complexity of such networks, few are able to gain any intuition from the hairballs [6].
-While the term “biological network” is used rather loosely in literature for all networks originat from any subfields of biology, say food web, here in this essay, we focus our attention to molecular networks coming from genomics or systems biology because it is in general harder to gain intuitions such networks.
-We want to argue that, intuitions as well as mathematical formalisms developed in commonplace networks from other disciplines are able to catalyze our understanding of biology, and herefore it is instructive to initiate comparison between biological networks with networks in other disciplines.hat kinds of comparison could truly deepen our understanding?Comparison depends on the nature of networks
+While the term “biological network” is used rather loosely in literature for all networks originating from any subfields of biology, say food web, here in this essay, we focus our attention to molecular networks coming from genomics or systems biology because it is in general harder to gain intuitions from such networks.
+We argue that, intuitions as well as algorithms or mathematical techniques developed in commonplace networks from emerging disparate disciplines can be able to catalyze our understanding of biology.
+Therefore it is instructive to initiate comparison between biological networks with networks in other disciplines.

-Though underlying networks of various systems may resemble one another, comparing a bio-molecular network with a complex network from a distant field, say a social network, sounds like comparing apples to oranges.
-We believe the focus of comparison should depend on the types of information captured in networks.
+Comparing a bio-molecular network with a complex network from a distant field, say a social network, sounds like comparing apples to oranges.
+So what kinds of comparison could truly deepen our understanding?
+We believe the focus of comparison should depend on the types of relational information captured in networks.

+Comparison of Mechanistic networks for gaining intuition

 It is well regarded that the characteristics of a cellular system cannot be explained by the characteristics of individual components – the whole is greater than the sum of its parts.
-The essence of network is to describe the interactions between components of the parts-list (genes, proteins, small molecules etc.).
-For instance, many networks are defined based on various kinds of mechanistic interactions and specific goals of performance.
-These networks essentially capture different facets of the complex organization of an organism, for instance, a regulatory network describes part of the cellular information processing, a metabolic network traces the chemistry of metabolites, and the protein-protein interaction network captures cell signaling as well as providing a manual on how to assemble molecular machines.
-Such networks closely resemble, and should be compared with networks that perform specific functions like networks from engineering or technological systems.
-In this context, biologists could gain intuitions by examining the underlying skeletons of cross-disciplinary complex systems in the same ground as the interactions between molecular components in cells.
-Nevertheless, in many cases, an edge represents a certain level of coarse-graining.
-For example, a simple protein-protein interactions network usually does not capture the structural or temporal properties of binding.
-While more detailed mechanistic interactions could indeed be defined in this case [7][8], the framework may no longer be useful if too many details are incorporated.
-The scenario is analogous to classical mechanics; writing down the equations of all the particles is in principle possible but not really helpful. networks are defined in a phenomenological sense.
-For instance, in a genetic interaction networks [9], two genes are connected based on the phenotypes of double knockout experiments; or in a disease networks [10], a gene and a disease are connected via the statistical association between analysis of genomic variants and the occurrence of the disease.
-It is useful for biologists to notice that such networks which represent mathematical abstraction of complex relationships, share common graphical structures arise in many practical problems.
-For instance, mathematical machinery used in the bipartite network between genes and diseases can resonate with movie recommendation scheme building on a similar bipartite network between users and movies.
-Toward this end, by comparing similar network formalisms, biologists will benefit from an algorithmic or method development standpoint.
+The essence of network is to describe the relationships between components of the parts-list (genes, proteins, small molecules etc.).
+Given the complexity, a certain level of simplification is necessary in the defining the relationships.
+A natural way is by using various kinds of mechanistic interactions.
+Such networks essentially capture different facets of the complex organization of an organism, for instance, a regulatory network describes part of the cellular information processing, a metabolic network traces the chemistry of metabolites, and the protein-protein interaction network captures cell signaling as well as providing a manual on how to assemble molecular machines.
+Depending on the nature of interactions, mechanistic networks resemble, and should be compared with various commonplace networks.
+For instance, signaling networks resembles certain chains of command in human society (e.g. corporate hierarchy) in terms of information transmission [7].
+Developmental transcriptional regulatory networks, on the other hand, resemble technological systems like circuits in terms of the emergence of functions (specific input-output responses) [8].
+In this context, networks serve as a basic framework capturing the underlying skeletons of various complex systems.
+It thus allows biologists to gain intuitions by examining interactions in cross-disciplinary complex systems in the same ground as the interactions between molecular components in cells.

+Looking for universal mechanisms